40_pan-roasted-turkey_westmountmag

 Add the chestnut cream and combine until slightly thickened.

-Lower heat to medium-low and baste.
+Lower the heat to medium-low and baste the meat.

 Cover the pot and simmer for about 40 minutes, basting and turning the turkey occasionally.